manusrn/Docker-Download-ESA-Sentinel-Data/README.md

 *ex : docker run -p 8888:80 ubuntu-w-Anaconda-sentinelsat-and-sen2cor*

-## To link  repository on the host to a repository inside the container :
+## To link  repository on the host to a repository inside the container (with good permissions):

 Add to the previous line : -v /path_on_host:/path_in_container